quic/cloud-ai-sdk/Getting Started/Installation/Cloud AI SDK/Cloud AI SDK.md

       ```dev  drivers  examples  exec  firmware  services  test-data  tools```

 - Verify card health
   - Check card health using the qaic-util utility.
-The following command should output "Ready" for all cards present in the system:
+The following command should output "Ready" for all cards present in the system.<br>
     ```sudo /opt/qti-aic/tools/qaic-util -q | grep Status```
-  - Check other parameters such as Max Link Speed, Device capabilities, etc. by running the qaic-util tool per card in the system.
+  - Check other parameters such as Max Link Speed, Device capabilities, etc. by running the qaic-util tool per card in the system.<br>
     ```sudo /opt/qti-aic/tools/qaic-util -q```